arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 </div>

---{{0}}--
-Use what we've just learned to write a query that returns all of the unique combinations of `county` and `state` from the `patients` table.
-How many different combinations do you find?

 <details>
 <summary style = "margin-bottom: 1rem;">*Going through these slides on your own?
 Click here to reveal answer once you're done!*</summary>